da667/Autosnort3/readme.md

  - 4/18/21
 	- Added support for Ubuntu 18.04 by adding a small check to see if `/usr/sbin/ip` and `/usr/sbin/ethtool` exist.
 The `ip` command should already be on most modern Linux distros, and this script installs `ethtool`.
 If they don't exist in `/usr/sbin`, create a symlink using the `which` command to figure out where the binaries actually are.
 	- The reason we have to do this is because systemd service files require absolute paths to any binaries or scripts you call.
 This is an easier work-around then having multiple `snort3.service` files for different linux distros.
+ - 11/28/21
+	- pcre.org, the maintainers of the pcre version 1 library and source code decided they no longer wish to maintain their FTP server.
+This resulted in the script failing to download the latest PCRE 1 sources to compile.
+	- autosnort3 requires the PCRE 1 sources specifically to compile hyperscan.
+Fortunately, they've decided to mirror the PCRE 1 source code over at sourceforge.
+	- The good news is that sourceforge has a "/latest" URI I can use to download the latest PCRE 1 source package, instead of having to  try and parse HTML using command-line tools to determine the latest version of the library available for download.
+	- The bad news is that some people don't particularly like sourceforge.
+I'm not one of those people.
+	- I've heard that there are problems running this script on Ubuntu 21.04.
+My official response is that 21.04 isn't supposted by this script.
+Only Ubuntu Server 18.04 and 20.04 are officially supported at this time.
+My unofficial response is that, whatever is causing problems with 21.04 could potentially be a problem with the next LTS release (22.04), soooo I'm going to try and find a solution.